CRC Long Put Strategy

 What is a long put on CRC?

 A long put on CRC is the long put strategy applied to CRC (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With CRC stock trading near $61.03, the strikes shown on this page are snapped to the nearest listed CRC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CRC stock at $53.57 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CRC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CRC long put max profit and max loss calculated?